qooxdoo/qooxdoo/documentation/manual/source/pages/tool/generator/generator_optimizations.rst

 Generator Script Optimizations
 ==============================

 When creating the JavaScript output for an application, the generator supports several optimizations.
-These optimizations can be enabled in the generator configuration using the :ref:`optimize <pages/tool/generator/generator_config_ref#compile-options>` key.
-Each of them is described here in detail.
+These optimizations can be enabled in the generator configuration using the *code/optimize* key, a subkey of :ref:`pages/tool/generator/generator_config_ref#compile-options`.
+The best way to set this key is by setting the :ref:`OPTIMIZE
+<pages/tool/generator/generator_config_macros#optimize>` macro in your config's global
+*let* section.
+What the individual optimizations do is described here in detail.

 .. _pages/tool/generator/generator_config_articles#basecalls: